Credit: @daytrippingroc on Instagram

 Since its dedication in 1838, a third of a million people are said to have taken up permanent residence in this 196-acre site.
 Frederick Douglass and Susan B. Anthony, who both lived in Rochester, are among those who are buried here.
 Mount Hope is also known as America’s first municipal Victorian cemetery, where countless examples of Victorian funerary art can be seen while visiting.
 Several walking tours cover subjects such as architecture, mourning rituals, and its residents such as some mischievous ones.
 ASL interpretation is provided on request (need 14 days advance notice).
 Note: Most paths are unpaved and some may be challenging for visitors using wheelchairs and other mobility devices.
 The webpage for their tours indicates degrees of walking difficulty with ratings on a scale of 1-5.

 Chartered in 1858, Woodlawn Cemetery is part of the "rural cemetery" concept which created park-like cemeteries in the U.S. Famous residents include Mark Twain, Ernie Davis, first Black recipient of the Heisman Trophy, and Hal Roach, an early filmmaker who worked with “The Little Rascals” and “Laurel & Hardy.”
 The cemetery also recognizes Elmira’s ties to the Underground Railroad through an interactive map about the abolitionists who aided this cause.
-Special events, like a Halloween season Ghost Walk (October 21-23), are available.
-Tickets for these walks are on sale at the Chemung Valley History Museum through their Eventbrite page.
+Special events, like a Halloween season Ghost Walk are available.

 Lake View Cemetery, Jamestown